jowagit/CivicAPI-electionQuery/README.md

 Included Tests:
-    Validates the election query get request returns a 200 response Validates the 'kind' and 'elections' key values are returned and are not null Validates the value of the 'kind' key
+    Validates the election query get request returns a 200 response Validates the 'kind' and 'elections' key values are returned and are not null, Validates the value of the 'kind' key,
-    Validates that all keys are returned for each item in the elections list Validate the values of the first election item returned Validates the election dates are in the correct format Validates that 5 election items are returned Validates that access is not granted to user with invalid key Validates that access is not granted with null key
+    Validates that all keys are returned for each item in the elections list, Validate the values of the first election item returned, Validates the election dates are in the correct format, Validates that 5 election items are returned, Validates that access is not granted to user with invalid key, Validates that access is not granted with null key

 Prerequisite